 Change your password

-If you know your current password you can change it.
+If you know your current password, you can change it at any time.

 After changing your password

 After you change or reset your password you will need to do the following, or you may be locked out of your account:

 - wait five minutes for your new password to update across all applications and systems before logging back in